cati-neuroimaging/deidentification/README.md

 # deidentification

 Tool to remove metadata allowing to identify a subject from DICOM images used in neuroimaging research.
+Can anonymize dicom files or archives of dicoms.

 ## Anonymization script